ddanner97/ddanner97/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on...
 This [Movie Rankings App](https://github.com/ddanner97/Movie-Rankings)
 - 🌱 I’m currently learning...
-React, Redux, & NodeJs
+NodeJs
 - 🧠 In the future I want to learn more about...
 Database architecure and MySQL and PostgreSQL
 - 👯 I’m looking to collaborate on ... any project using React.
 - 💬 Ask me about ...
 Music, Movies, or Fitness!